shannaurelle/MyIDM/README.md

 Feel free to send an issue to this repository in case of any errors in part of the script.
 Note that this script is UNSTABLE for files larger than 4 Mb.

+## Acknowledgments
+Big thanks to [mmfallacy](github.com/mmfallacy/) for the virtualenv files, testing script, and file structure change.